iceablemedia/materia-lite-gutenberg/readme.txt

 * Added: Filter the default fallback menu (wp_page_menu) to show an additional "customize this menu" link (only shown to logged in admin)
 * Enhanced: Removed default sidebar widgets and replaced with a link to widget customization (only shown to logged in admin)
 * Fixed: Floats clearing in single posts
+* Enhanced: Mobile menu now works with default fallback menu (when no menu is selected)

 = 1.0.3 =
 July 21th, 2017